Human Trafficking Lawsuit Signed Cases

 What you should do to report human trafficking

 If you are a victim of human trafficking, or know someone who is, you can contact the National Human Trafficking Hotline at 888-373-7888 or you can contact us at ForLawFirmsOnly at 866-826-5182.
 We can get you in touch with the right people who can answer your questions and end the nightmare that is living as a victim of trafficking.

 How ForLawFirmsOnly can help your Human Trafficking litigation practice grow

-We have a division focusing only on generating leads for attorneys looking for mass tort litigation plaintiffs.
+We have a division focused solely on providing marketing services for human trafficking lawyers.
+Lead generation is our most common service and is great for attorneys looking for mass tort litigation plaintiffs.
 We put all our energy and expertise into getting the highest quality leads for our clients.
 Only one firm receives each signed client.

 Our relationship with a national non-profit organization puts us in direct contact with victims of Human Trafficking who are potential clients for your firm who are thoroughly vetted based on YOUR criteria.

 After we’re contacted, the potential client is screened to ensure quality and our specially trained Social Worker walks the prospect through the intake process.
 We can perform a range of services for you, from just signing your retainer and HIPPA releases to sending out a medical investigator to review the case with your client to help strengthen their case.